bet222o/vonge-zola-theme/content/projects/denver-opioid-abatement-council.md

   expanded equitable representation among voting members and advisors — shifting community participation from extractive to sustainable.
-- **Co-led a series of focus groups with unhoused people who use drugs** to inform the DOAC's strategic plan, ensuring funding priorities reflect the needs of the people most affected by the crisis.
+- **Co-led a series of focus groups with unhoused people who use drugs** to inform the 2025-2026 DOAC strategic plan, ensuring funding priorities reflect the needs of the people most affected by the crisis.
 - Participated as **Community Reviewer** on the Colorado Opioid Abatement Council's Infrastructure Share Grant (Feb–Apr 2023), ensuring lived and